AdobeDocs/experience-manager-65.en/help/forms/using/adding-reviewers-form.md

 When you create a form, you can specify users who review the submissions of the form via forms portal and provide feedback.
 Your organization can collect feedback and rework on the submitted forms.

-AEM Forms allows you to associate a reviewer group with a form.
+AEM Forms lets you associate a reviewer group with a form.
 Users added to a review group of a form see submissions of this form, and provide feedback.

 Reviewer groups assigned to a form can only review the submissions of the specified form.